Railway colleges in the Soviet Union

-This article includes railway colleges/universities/higher-educational-institutes in the Russian empire, the Soviet Union, and the Post-Soviet states (which includes the Russian Federation).
+This article includes railway colleges/universities/higher-educational-institutes in the Russian Empire, the Soviet Union, and the Post-Soviet states.

 Railway colleges are higher educational institutes which train students for railway careers, mainly in engineering.
 They differ from other colleges by offering various classes on railway topics (such as Railway electrification, railway operations, etc.) and most students major in some railway specialty.
 The Soviet Union inherited a few such colleges from the Russian empire and both expanded them and created many new railway colleges.
-After the demise of the Soviet Union and the resulting decline in railway transportation in the Post-Soviet states, most of these colleges (often renamed as a "university") continued to operate with government support.
+After the demise of the Soviet Union and the resulting decline in railway transportation in the Post-Soviet states, most of these colleges (often renamed into universities) continued to operate with support from the government.